Throughout this privacy policy, there are words and phrases that have a specific meaning or that we are using in a special way. They are:

 • Processing is necessary for the fulfilment of a contractual obligation

-If you have any questions about these rights, please see "additional information", section 15 of this policy.
+If you have any question about these rights, please see "additional information", section 15 of this policy.

 Where you have given consent for processing, or explicit consent in relation to the processing of special category data, you have the right to withdraw this consent at any time, but this will not affect the lawfulness of processing based on consent before its withdrawal.